ej4real/well/README.md

 django 1.11.8

 ```
-See also now-req.txt for the full requirements.
+See also requirements.txt for the full requirements.

 ### Installing